CloudNationHQ/terraform-azure-redis/README.md

-# Azure Cache for Redis
+# Redis Cache

-This terraform module streamlines the setup and management of Azure Cache for Redis, providing customizable configurations for the Redis Cache itself, as well as creating access policies, access policy assignments and firewall rules.
+This Terraform module simplifies the setup and management of azure Redis Cache, offering customizable configurations for creating and maintaining redis instances.
+It ensures a high-performance and scalable in-memory data store, optimized for low-latency and high-throughput applications in the cloud.

 ## Goals